Sir Jackie Stewart: ‘Establishment’ has failed to find a cure for dementia

 “They’re on display.
 It’s looking very good.
 The weather apparently is going to be nice as well.
 Which is always the case in Scotland anyway.”

-He will be joined by Lady Helen, who he has been happily married to for 60 years, who acted as his timekeeper when he was professionally racing.
+He will be joined by Lady Helen, his wife of 60 years, who acted as his timekeeper when he was racing professionally.
 He said she was one of the “best in the world” at the time.

-Race Against Dementia, Sir Jackie revealed, funds PhD students to research the condition.
-He said: “What we do is we buy young PhDs all over the world, from Australia to America to China to Holland.
+Race Against Dementia funds PhD students to research the condition, Sir Jackie said, adding: “What we do is we buy young PhDs all over the world, from Australia to America to China to Holland.

 “So we are picking up young PhDs, young professors.